aminnie/amidifx/README.md

 * Sequencer Mode Radio Buttons
   * Original; Plays the MIDI file without auto selecting Preset 1, even if coded as Metadata Cue P1 in the MIDI file
   * With Presets: Plays all 16 channels auto selecting Preset 1 when Song play is initiated.
 If Song play sounds off, proceed to update Presets 1 (at least in the Presets screen)
-  * Backking: Upon initiating Song Play, auto selects Preset 1, and mutes the Bass, Lower, and Upper tracks configured on the Song.
+  * Backing: Upon initiating Song Play, auto selects Preset 1, and mutes the Bass, Lower, and Upper tracks configured on the Song.
+* MIDI Sound Module Indicator
+  * Backing: Song Presets are coded with the current actve sound module.
+This information is stored in the Song metadata, and in future the Song can only be played or presets updated with the same sound module connected

 ### Manage Song List, MIDI SMF, and Preset Files

 ![Example AMIDIFX Presets screen:](https://github.com/aminnie/amidifx/blob/master/Resources/other/Presets2.png)

-How to use the Preset configuraton screen:
+How to use the Preset configuration screen:
 * Bank List:
   * The available sounds Bans are listed in the list on the left.
 If the BlackBox is connected all banks are Deebach.
 Otherwise the system defaults to standard MIDI GM and the built in synth.
   * Clicking on a voice bank loads the voices for this bank into the 16 voice buttons in the center of the screen